accessibility-luxembourg/accessibilite.public.lu/content/en/raweb1/rgaa/glossaire/caracteristique-biologique.md

 ---
-title: Biological characteristic
+title: Biological characteristics
 ---

-User identification or control methods based on biological characteristics may be, for example:
+User identification or control methods based on biological characteristics may be, for example

 - fingerprint recognition;
 - facial recognition;